 These conditions might include but are not limited to the following:

 Data loss at one or more geographic sites

 Data corruption at one or more geographic sites

 Data divergence at one or more geographic sites

 For example, if there is a loss of communication between two clusters and auto-failover has been enabled and configured, each cluster will assert ownership of BCC-enabled cluster resources.
 These resources then automatically load on both clusters.

-When communication between cluster has been restored, some of the data on each cluster is different.
+When communication between clusters has been restored, some of the data on each cluster is different.
 This is called data divergence.
-Also, the mirroring or synchronization process either fails, or attempts to overwrite any changed data on one cluster.
+Also, the mirroring or synchronization process either fails or attempts to overwrite any changed data on one cluster.
 This causes either data loss or data corruption.